Kinabatangan Riverside Lodge | 2 Day | Sabah, Borneo

 • At the Kinabatangan River: 2 x river cruises (1 morning & 1 late afternoon), 1 x guided night nature walk.
 The Kinabatangan River cruises included with this trip will travel as far upstream as ~7km to Pontian Point and downstream a maximum of ~ 10 km to Tenegang Besar Point.

-• 1-night accommodation in an Agamid chalet (twin/double/triple beds, ensuite shower room and toilet, aircon) within the Agamid Wing of Kinabatangan Nature Lodge.
+• 1-night accommodation in a Bangkatan Room (twin/double/triple beds, ensuite shower room and toilet, aircon) at Tanini Kinabatangan.

-• Access to free-flow coffee/tea and fresh water at the restaurant at the Kinabatangan Riverside Lodge.
+• Access to free-flow coffee/tea and fresh water is available at the restaurant at the Kinabatangan Riverside Lodge.

-• 0% Sales & Service Tax on the tour price as applicable from 6th May 2019.
+• 0% Sales and service Tax on the tour price as applicable from 6th May 2019.

 Trip Exclusions – Kinabatangan Riverside Lodge Trip

 Camera/video conservation fee at Sepilok Sanctuary (RM10 per item) and the Rainforest Discovery Centre (RM10 per item), soft drinks or alcoholic drinks, and flights from Kota Kinabalu to Sandakan.
-There is a single supplement of RM212.00 on top of the trip price if you book this trip on your own (for single sharing a Chalet).
-The new Tourism Tax – the Tourism Tax is currently set with a flat rate of RM 10 per room per night and will be charged to Non-Malaysian or Foreign tourists from 1st September 2017.
+There is a single-person price if you book this trip alone (for single sharing a Chalet).
+The Tourism Tax – The Tourism Tax is currently set at a flat rate of RM 10 per room per night and will be charged to non-Malaysian or foreign tourists.

-Upgrades are available for this tour – see add-on options above.
-Tour price is based on joining a shared trip.
+Upgrades are available for this tour—see the add-on options above.
+The tour price is based on joining a shared trip.

 Recommended Packing List – Kinabatangan Riverside Lodge Trip

-To get the most from this trip, please bring with you a raincoat, cap/hat, insect repellent, sun cream, good walking shoes, a comfortable cotton T-shirt, long sleeve top, long or short trousers, binoculars for observing wildlife, a head torch for night trek, camera and personal medications (if needed).
-Please take your passport with you on this trip – your passports will be checked at the Kinabatangan Lodge.
+To get the most from this trip, please bring a raincoat, cap/hat, insect repellent, sun cream, good walking shoes, a comfortable cotton T-shirt, a long-sleeve top, long or short trousers, binoculars for observing wildlife, a head torch for a night trek, camera, and personal medications (if needed).
+Please take your passport with you on this trip—your passports will be checked at the Kinabatangan Lodge.

 Notes – 2D1N Kinabatangan Riverside Lodge Trip (Kinabatangan Nature Lodge), Sabah, Malaysia

-If weather, or other factors (e.g. landslide), makes an activity unsafe, the Lodge will adapt the trip itinerary for safety reasons.
+If weather or other factors (e.g. landslide) make an activity unsafe, the Lodge will adapt the trip itinerary for safety reasons.
 There will be no refund if a trip itinerary needs to be adapted on the day due to safety reasons.

 6 reviews for Kinabatangan Riverside Lodge | 2 Day | Sabah, Borneo